 It’s worth the wait!
 Trust me.

 Let’s talk about The Drizzle for a moment.
-My friend Karissa used to manage a chocolate factory (yes, I realize she’s the best friend EVER) and she was an expert drizzler.
+My friend Karissa used to manage a chocolate factory (yes, she is the best possible kind of friend) and she was an expert drizzler.

 One day she taught me the secret to the perfect drizzle.
 She did not use a fork or a pastry bag like some people do; she actually used a lollipop stick!
 She showed me how to flick my wrist back and forth in a messy pattern instead of using careful, hesitant strokes.
 The trick here is to be fast!